Windows Installer, Java Installer, Freeware Installer

 • The files of CHI or CNT type cannot be moved. (they follow automatically the component of the corresponding CHM and HLP files)

-• If a resource is the only one from the component that can be key member(e.g. files) and the rest of the resources in the component cannot be key members(e.g. Environments), cannot be moved.
+• If a resource is the only one from the component that can be a key member(e.g. files) and the rest of the resources in the component cannot be key members(e.g. Environments),then the file cannot be moved.

 • All the files related to a Java Product cannot be moved because they must be attached to the Java Product file.